-Students in Museum Studies and Global Health are accepted into their respective terminal MA programs.
-Upon completion of the Master's, such students have completed their graduate work at SHESC (i.e., they do not automatically continue on into a PhD).
+Upon completion of the Master's in Museum Studies, such students have completed their graduate work at SHESC (i.e., they do not automatically continue on into a PhD).
 These students may apply to a PhD program in SHESC according to the normal process and deadlines; if accepted, they would enter in Phase II.